efeslab/Nanoflow/README.md

 </p>

-# Introduction

 NanoFlow is a throughput-oriented high-performance serving framework for LLMs.
-With key techniques including *intra-device parallelism, asynchronous CPU scheduling, and SSD offloading*, NanoFlow consistently delivers superior throughput compared to vLLM, Deepspeed-FastGen, and TensorRT-LLM.
-Comprehensive evaluations, ranging from Llama2-70B, Qwen2-72B, DeepSeek-67B, Mixtral-8x7B, and LLaMA3-8B on a 8xA100 80GB DGX node, show that **NanoFlow achieves up to 1.91x throughput boost compared to TensorRT-LLM.**
+NanoFlow consistently delivers superior throughput compared to vLLM, Deepspeed-FastGen, and TensorRT-LLM. **NanoFlow achieves up to 1.91x throughput boost compared to TensorRT-LLM.** The key features of NanoFlow include:

+- **Intra-device parallelism**: Maximizes hardware utilization by exploiting nano-batching and execution unit scheduling to overlap different resource demands inside a single device.
+- **Asynchronous CPU scheduling**: Achieves highly efficient CPU scheduling by adopting asynchronous control flow for GPU execution, CPU batch formation and KV-cache management.

+## News
+- [2024/09] 🚀 We supported Llama2 70B, Llama3 70B, Llama3.1 70B, Llama3 8B, Llama3.1 8B and Qwen2 72B models, and released experiment scripts for evaluation results.

+## Introduction

+The key insight behinds NanoFlow is that traditional pipeline design of existing frameworks under-utilizes hardware resources due to the sequential execution of operations.
+Therefore, NanoFlow proposes intra-device parallelism (as shown in the following gif), which use nano-batches to schedule the compute-, memory-, network-bound operations for simultaneous execution.
+Such overlapping leaves compute-bound operations on the critical path and boost the resource utilization.
 <p align="center">
   <img src="./figures/SystemDesign.png" alt="system design" width="90%">
 </p>
 <p align="center"><em>Overview of NanoFlow's key components</em></p>

-The key insight behinds NanoFlow is that traditional pipeline design of existing frameworks under-utilizes hardware resources due to the sequential execution of operations.
-Therefore, NanoFlow proposes intra-device parallelism (as shown in the following gif), which use nano-batches to schedule the compute-, memory-, network-bound operations for simultaneous execution.
-Such overlapping leaves compute-bound operations on the critical path and boost the resource utilization.

 <p align="center">
   <img src="./figures/pipeline.gif" alt="system design" width="90%">
 </p>
 <p align="center"><em>Illustration of intra-device parallelism</em></p>

-With highly utilized GPU, the overhead of CPU, which consists of KV-Cache management, batch formation, and retired requests selection, takes significant part ($>10$%) of inference time.
+With highly utilized GPU, the overhead of CPU, which consists of KV-cache management, batch formation, and retired requests selection, takes significant part ($>10$%) of inference time.
 Therefore, NanoFlow adopts an asyncronous control flow as shown in the following figure.
 At any iteration $i$, NanoFlow makes batching decisions and allocates the KV-cache entries for the next iteration before the end of the current iteration.
 NanoFlow directly launches iteration $i + 1$ without detecting the end-of-sequence (EOS) tokens generated in iteration $i$ and retires completed requests at iteration $i+2$.

 <p align="center">